-Business advisors have already gone through the trials and tribulations that entrepreneurs and business owners will certainly face.
-Their experience and knowledge can help you avoid making mistakes, save you time and money, and grow your business is a sustainable way.
+Business advisors are legal advisors who have already gone through the trials and tribulations that entrepreneurs and business owners will certainly face.
+Their experience and expertise in this field can help you avoid making mistakes, save you time and money, and grow your small business in a sustainable way.

 - Experience – You need to find someone who is experienced in the areas that you’re looking to improve as well as a personality that you can understand and connect with.
 These small business advisors, at the least, should have a certification that shows their practice has been verified.
 You should also find someone who has experience consulting with other small businesses.
 The right business advisor should be understanding and supportive as well as motivating and inspiring too.

-There are a number of different shapes an advisor/advisee relationship can take, and many different ways to connect.
+- Effective communication skills – There are a number of different shapes an advisor/advisee relationship can take, and many different ways to connect.
 Some people prefer virtual conferences, via phone or video call, while others prefer face to face interactions.
 Many times a combination of the two is used to work around each other’s schedules.
 Whether it be online or in person, the right business advisor should be able to communicate with you effectively and honestly whenever you need.

 - Close Proximity – Finding a business advisor near you can be super beneficial because they may have valuable insights into local industries, landscapes, and networks.
 It’s more likely that you’ll have more in common with someone who lives and works in the same area as you.
 That’s not to say this is the best for everyone – in our years of experience we’ve helped and been helped by connections from all around the country and world – but it’s something to keep in mind as you begin to look for a business advisor.

 Places to find mentors and advisors for business owners and entrepreneurs

 There are 4 ways that people commonly use to find a business mentor:

 - Searching online